pleak-tools/pleak-frontend/README.md

 ## Using

-Pleak-backend and pleak-frontend running, go to the URL: http://localhost:8000.
+Set up (serve) pleak-backend and pleak-frontend and go to the URL: http://localhost:8000.

 ## License